Tata Nano: Alternative power plants

 The Nano was driven by a petrol engine.
 Though several variants were proposed, none were put into production.
 An upscale version was shown at an auto show.

 Compressed-air engine

 Tata Motors signed an agreement in 2007 with a French firm, Motor Development International, to produce a compressed air car Nano.
 While the vehicle was supposed to be able to travel approximately 200 km on $3 US of electricity to compress the air, Tata's Vice-President of Engineering Systems confirmed in late 2009 that vehicle range continued to be a problem.

 Electric vehicle

 Tata discussed the possibility of producing an electric version, and while it showcased an electric vehicle Nano at the 2010 Geneva Motor Show, no such car came onto the market.

 If an EV Nano had been produced the expectations were that it would have been a highly affordable electric car using lithium-ion batteries and having a range of 80 mi.
 A Norwegian electric car specialist, Miljøbil Grenland AS, was named as a proposed partner in the project.

+There was, however, an electric version of the Nano released for fleet operators like Ola by Jayem Automotives which was called the Jayem Neo EV, launched in 2020.
+It was discontinued in 2019-2020 and only 400 were made.